-When moving to a new city, it's only natural for expats to have a few queries and concerns.
+When moving to a new city, it's only natural to have a few queries and concerns.
 To ease the transition, here are some answers to a few of the most frequently asked questions about life in Miami.

 Do I need to be concerned about hurricanes?

 In the case of an approaching hurricane, the government will make sure residents are kept up to date on weather conditions and imminent evacuations.
 Homeowners may want to purchase hurricane insurance and residents are encouraged to have an evacuation kit with essential portable items ready.

 ►Read Healthcare in Miami to find out more about medical facilities in the city.

 "Choosing where you live should depend on where you are going to work and if you have children, where they will be going to school.
 Commute times can be long so it really all depends.
 Popular neighbourhoods with expats are Coconut Grove, Coral Gables, Key Biscayne and Pinecrest."
 Emmanuelle, a French expat, speaks to us about her experience living in Miami.

 Are you an expat living in Miami?